 Part of creating a study plan is including studying the content outline of the exam.
 Understanding what’s on the actual exam can help you to understand more of the details and what you really need to prepare for.
 Learning the format of the PHR certification before taking the exam can give you a bit of an advantage.

-Here’s what you need to know about the PHR certification exam:
+Here’s what you need to know about the PHR exam:

-• There are 5 sections of the PHR certification exam.
+• There are 5 sections of the PHR examination.

-• The PHR certification exam is 3 hours long.
+• The PHR test is 3 hours long.